Athiran

-Principal photography began in November 2018 was completed in January 2019 in a 55-day shoot, extensively shot in Ooty.
+Principal photography began in November 2018 and was completed in January 2019 in a 55-day shoot, extensively shot in Ooty.
 The film was released on 12 April 2019 two days before the Vishu holiday.

 Plot

 Back in 1967, Lakshmi arrives home to witness her niece, Nithya, playing with a piece of thread, having been completely dissociated from reality, while surrounded by the dead bodies of her family members.
-Her mental state and reaction upon glancing at her aunt lead us to believe that she is the killer.
+Her mental state and reaction upon glancing at her aunt leads her to believe that she is the killer.

 The story then shifts to an eerie mental asylum set in the wilderness 5 years later where Dr. Kannan Nair, a psychiatrist, has come to inspect the place.
 We are introduced to the 5 resident patients, Renuka the caretaker, and Dr. Benjamin, who is the main doctor and also the owner.

 Upon meeting Dr. Benjamin, Dr. Nair is upset about the whole setup of the asylum and continues to question Benjamin's integrity as a doctor.
 Dr Benjamin says he will make Dr. Nair see how good of a psychiatrist he is by hypnotizing him.
 Dr. Nair notices that although there are only five patients on the records, there seems to be a sixth patient, Nithya (who happened to be chained in a cell hidden away from the public's eye).
 Dr. Nair demands to see her, accusing Dr. Benjamin of using primitive, illogical, and illegal treatment methods.
 Dr. Benjamin states that Nithya is his daughter and that he has her locked away because she is too dangerous.

 Dr. Nair proceeds to visit Nithya in her cell, entering despite the guard's warning to not do so, Nithya appears as a scary and sinister person, almost ghoulish.
 Nithya, upon spotting an intruder in her space, hits Nair and he falls unconscious on the cell floor.
 He wakes up in his room hours later.

 Nair records his day's findings on his voice recorder and decides to explore the place a bit.
 Renuka had previously mentioned that the asylum is so big and with so many corridors and rooms that even she hasn't explored all of it yet.
 He comes upon a door that opens to a tunnel, at the end of which he discovers Lakshmi locked in a cell.
-She tells the Nair to somehow rescue Nithya from this place.
+She tells Nair to somehow rescue Nithya from this place.
 After coming out of the strange tunnel, he goes into Dr. Benjamin's room to escape from a security guard who was patrolling the corridors.
 There, he comes upon a diary that was hidden under the doctor's study.